w3c/market-data-odrl-profile/minutes/CG-minutes-22-01-12.md

 I'm assuming John's has a copy.

 **Ben**
-I emailed the link to the mailing list.
-It's https://github.com/w3c/market-data-odrl-profile/blob/gh-pages/NewActivityTerms.md
+I emailed the link to the mailing list: https://github.com/w3c/market-data-odrl-profile/blob/gh-pages/NewActivityTerms.md

 **Ben**
 Caspar, you were going to share some examples of compliance use cases.